 We will not share your personal data with any third party for marketing purposes.

-Respondents to paid OCAI Pro and Enterprise surveys will not receive any marketing messages or be added to a mailing list.
+OCAI Pro and Enterprise respondents will not receive any marketing messages or be added to a mailing list.

 You can ask us to stop sending you marketing messages at any time by following the UNSUBSCRIBE link at the bottom of all our emailings.